Dr. Sara Dittoe Barrett, Director and Licensed Clinical Psychologist

 My pre-doctoral internship/residency was through the Cincinnati VA Medical Center and included intensive rotations in health psychology and chronic pain, trauma and substance abuse, and the Women’s PTSD program.
 It was while working with trauma survivors and individuals coping with chronic pain that I became interested in mindfulness how it can impact health and emotional wellbeing.
 I went on to complete a post-doctoral fellowship in chronic pain at the Rehabilitation Institute of Chicago’s Center for Pain Management (now named the Shirley Ryan Ability Lab), to gain more experience in mindfulness and pain management.

 My graduate and post-doctoral work focused heavily cognitive and behavioral treatment approaches that are based in or supported by scientific research.
 I think it is important to be well-informed of the latest research on current and emerging treatments.
-I am a member of several scientific and professional organizations including the Association for Contextual Behavioral Science, the ACBS Chicago chapter, and the International OCD Foundation, and the Health Psychology Division (Division 38) of the American Psychological Association.
+I am a member of several scientific and professional organizations including the Association for Contextual Behavioral Science, the ACBS Chicago chapter, and the International OCD Foundation.

-I feel lucky to be a psychologist.
-Therapy can be hard work, but has the potential for incredible payoff.
-I will do my best to make this a safe, collaborative, and challenging environment where you can experiment and grow.
-We will use evidence-based treatments including mindfulness-based Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Compassion-Focused Therapy, and Positive Psychology.
-These are approaches that I am personally drawn to and that my clients tend to like.
+At CBA Chicago, we use evidence-based treatments including mindfulness-based Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Compassion-Focused Therapy, and Positive Psychology.
+These are approaches that we are all personally drawn to and that our clients tend to like.
 They are backed by science and can be fun and creative.
 These are also very active therapies where you learn new skills and practice them to improve your quality of life.